srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ```
 Where you can see all the script you need to reproduce Section 5's results.

 The fuzzers installed in /home/user42/fuzzers/copy_5/ but the data are in /home/user42/fuzzers/.
+The source code is in /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-source/tools/clang/tools/.
 You can rebuild the code by:
 ```
 cd /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-fuzzer-build